Hudson River Museum: History

+Planetarium

+The museum has had a planetarium component for over 60 years.
+The first planetarium was constructed in 1956 inside the Glenview mansion dining room.
+It had a 20-foot dome, seating for 50 and a Spitz A-1 star projector.
+In 1969, as part of the expansion of the museum campus, a planetarium was built with a 40-foot dome, seating for 120 and a Spitz Space Transit Projector.
+In 1987 the Spitz was replaced by a Zeiss M1015 star projector.
+One of only three in the U.S., it was capable of displaying 5,000 stars, a thousand more than the Spitz.

+In 2014 the planetarium was renovated and upgraded with a Sky-Skan Digital Planetarium system and a Megastar projector capable of displaying 22 million stars.
+The Hudson River Museum Planetarium (formerly known as the Andrus Planetarium) remains the only public planetarium in Westchester County, and one of the few in the region to feature live presenters in addition to pre-recorded shows.
+The planetarium accommodates school groups on weekdays, while three different shows are offered to the public on weekends.
+Special events and shows are occasionally presented in the evening.
+The museum has also hosted watch parties for many astronomical events, beginning in 1971 with the close approach of Mars, to Halley's Comet in 1986 and the solar eclipses of 2017 and 2024.

+Exhibitions and Programs

 In 1979, artist Red Grooms created and installed "The Bookstore" at Hudson River Museum, where it is on permanent display.

-The museum is the home of the Andrus Planetarium, the only public planetarium in Westchester County.
-It added the planetarium in 1969 to celebrate the beginning of the Space Age and the increasing interest in space.
-The planetarium was one part of the museum's expansion throughout the 1960s, which also included the construction of larger and more modern facilities to house its collections, followed by the restoration of the ground floor of the Glenview house to its 19th-century condition.
-The planetarium and its laser shows are credited with driving the museum's 30% increase in attendance in the early 1990s.

 The museum's diversity is part of what led to its citation as one of the most unusual cultural facilities by the New York State Council on the Arts in 1972.
 It has sought to maintain this diversity amidst changes in leadership and focus throughout its history.
 The diversity is apparent in the museum's 23 acre site, on which a 2006 expansion attempted to better join the Glenview Mansion with the modern 1969 additions.

 The museum used its namesake, the Hudson River, as the core of its 75th anniversary celebration in 1994.
 It celebrated its centennial in 2019.

-In March 2014, the museum completed a renovation of the planetarium and installed a new Megastar which is capable of displaying up to 22 million stars compared to its Zeiss projector which displayed up to 5,000 stars.

 Since 1995 the museum has offered a Junior Docent Program; the program was recognized by the President's Committee on the Arts and Humanities with a Coming Up Taller Award in 2008.